DeRozan Named Eastern Conference Player of The Week | Toronto Raptors

 DeRozan Named Eastern Conference Player of The Week

-The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played January 9-15.
-He is the first player in team history to win the honour three times in the same season.
-DeRozan was named East player of the week for games played November 7-13 and December 12-18.
-Vince Carter (1999-00, 2003-04), Chris Bosh (2009-10) and Kyle Lowry (2015-16) had been named player of the week twice in
+The National Basketball Association announced Monday that DeMar DeRozan has been selected as Eastern Conference Player of the Week for games played December 12-18.
+This is the second time DeRozan has earned the honour this season (Nov.
+7-13) and the third time overall in his eight-year career.

-DeRozan finished the week averaging 30.7 points, 7.3 rebounds and 2.3 assists while shooting .515 (35-for-68) from the field and .875 (21-for-24) at the free throw line as the Raptors defeated three division rivals.
-He scored a season-high 41 points January 10 during Toronto’s 114-106 victory over Boston, including 12 points in the fourth quarter.
-DeRozan led the team with 28 points January 13 versus Brooklyn as the Raptors set a franchise-record for points (132) in a non-overtime time game.
-He finished the week with 23 points January 17 versus New York in a 116-101 win, tying a career high with 12 consecutive games with 20-or-more points (December 23 - January 15).
+DeRozan led the NBA last week averaging 31.5 points and shot .605 (46-for-76) from the field in four games.
+He also averaged 4.5 rebounds and 3.5 assists in the week.
+DeRozan led the Raptors in all four games scoring at least 30 points and shooting .500 or better from the field as the team posted a 3-1 record.

+DeRozan began the week with a game-high 30 points in a 122-100 win December 12 versus Milwaukee.
+He shot a perfect 15-for-15 at the free throw line, marking the second time this season he has a perfect free throw shooting game with 10 or more attempts.
+DeRozan recorded 31 points during the Raptors’123-114 win December 14 at Philadelphia, playing only the first three quarters.
+He followed up with 34 points in a 125-121 loss December 16 versus Atlanta.
+DeRozan finished the week posting a game-high 31 points December 18 at Orlando, helping the Raptors tie the franchise record with a fifth consecutive road victory.

-DeRozan, a native of Compton, California, is tied for fifth in NBA scoring averaging a careerbest 28.1 points.
-He also ranks second in the NBA with 404 field goals made and fourth with 300 free throws made.
-DeRozan was selected ninth overall by Toronto in the 2009 NBA Draft and recently became the team’s all-time leader scorer (10,558 points) and games played (561).
+DeRozan, a native of Compton, California, currently leads the Eastern Conference in scoring (28.4 points) and field goals made (274).
+DeRozan was selected ninth overall by Toronto in the 2009 NBA Draft and recently became the team’s all-time leader in games played and needs 74 points to become the team’s all-time leading scorer.